[This story takes an odd twist about 2/3 of the way through. It’s not just about me choosing to wear a beret. Please read on.]

 Folks come up to me all the time and ask me what I do; or they just guess: photographer, artist, playwright, musician.
 I say, “Well, you pretty much nailed it”.
 My beret (as well as my goatee) symbolizes much to me; mainly that its wearer is involved in the arts, he’s an independent guy who goes his own way, who has his own sense of style, who finds beauty in the world to share with all who are interested.

-About a year ago, I bought a beautiful forest green beret at the same Army/Navy store, so I’d have a back-up, and for the sake of variety.
+Recently, I bought a beautiful forest green beret at the same Army/Navy store, along with a dark brown one, so I’d have some back-up, and for the sake of variety.
 However, I don’t like the way they look when new.
-A new one just doesn’t have the “broken-in look” that I prefer.
-So it doesn’t get any use.
-FYI, its label says : Philadelphia Rapid Transit/Ultrabasque/100% Wool/Made In Czech Republic/RN No. 58584.
+A new one just doesn’t have the “broken-in look” I prefer.
+So they don’t get nearly as much use.
+FYI, their labels say: Philadelphia Rapid Transit/Ultrabasque/100% Wool/Made In Czech Republic/RN No. 58584.
 My black beret had the same label (it fell off), excepting the model number.

 Now, my story takes a strange twist: Like a lot of folks, I Google my name periodically.
 Because one never knows when he/she is going to learn something interesting about him/herself.
 Well, I found a link to a blog site called The Beret Project, a blog all about berets, and the people who wear them.
 And guess what?
 I had a whole page!
 There were two photos of me wearing my beret; and there was even one of my music videos.
 There was a very brief bio about my music career. – Nothing about my blogging or photography.
 I was pretty shocked.
 And maybe a little creeped out at first.
 I didn’t realize that I was famous enough to where I’m in the public domain!
 Gosh, the next time I play on the street for tips, I’m gonna demand that people tip heavily!